WELCOME TO THE SPRING-FORD AREA SCHOOL DISTRICT

 Dr. David Goodin

-THE WASHINGTON POST SELECTS SPRING-FORD AREA SENIOR HIGH SCHOOL AS A ONE OF “AMERICA’S MOST CHALLENGING HIGH SCHOOLS”
+THE WASHINGTON POST SELECTS SPRING-FORD AREA SENIOR HIGH SCHOOL AS ONE OF “AMERICA’S MOST CHALLENGING HIGH SCHOOLS”

 Spring-Ford Area High School (SFAHS) students and staff continue to receive national recognition for outstanding work, most recently as the school made The Washington Post’s 2015 list of America’s Most Challenging High Schools.